stefan-hering/hello-world/README.md

 # hello-world

-Sometimes in legacy codebases, where style guidelines are not enforced, I suspect there to be a Whitespace program hidden in the code.
-This is what it would look like for Java.
+Have you ever seen terrible code where spaces and tabs are mixed and intendation is seemingly random?
+Instead of interpreting it as people being incompetent or not caring, I choose to believe that there are Whitespace programs hidden in there.
+Like in this Hello World in both Java and Whitespace.
+Not sure if that is actually better though.